Surname: Origin

 While the use of given names to identify individuals is attested in the oldest historical records, the advent of surnames is relatively recent.
 Many cultures have used and continue to use additional descriptive terms in identifying individuals.
 These terms may indicate personal attributes, location of origin, occupation, parentage, patronage, adoption, or clan affiliation.

 In China, according to legend, family names started with Emperor Fu Xi in 2000 BC.
 His administration standardised the naming system to facilitate census-taking, and the use of census information.
 Originally, Chinese surnames were derived matrilineally, although by the time of the Shang dynasty (1600 to 1046 BC) they had become patrilineal.
 Chinese women do not change their names upon marriage.
-In China, surnames have been the norm since at least the 2nd century BC.
+In China, surnames have been quite common since at least the 2nd century BC.

-In the early Islamic period (640–900 AD) the use of patronymics is well attested.
-The famous scholar Rhazes (c.
-865–925 AD) is referred to as "al-Razi" (lit. the one from Ray) due to his origins from the city of Ray, Iran.
-In the Levant, surnames were in use as early as the High Middle Ages and it was common for people to derive their surname from a distant ancestor, and historically the surname would be often preceded with 'ibn' or 'son of'.
-Arab family names often denote either one's tribe, profession, a famous ancestor, or the place of origin; but they were not universal.
-For example, Hunayn ibn Ishaq (fl.
-850 AD) was known by the nisbah "al-'Ibadi", a federation of Arab Christian tribes that lived in Mesopotamia prior to the advent of Islam.

 In Ancient Greece, as far back as the Archaic Period clan names and patronymics ("son of") were also common, as in Aristides as Λῡσῐμᾰ́χου – a genitive singular form meaning son of Lysimachus.
 For example, Alexander the Great was known as Heracleides, as a supposed descendant of Heracles, and by the dynastic name Karanos/Caranus, which referred to the founder of the dynasty to which he belonged.
 These patronymics are already attested for many characters in the works of Homer.
 At other times formal identification commonly included the place of origin.

 Over the course of the Roman Republic and the later Empire, naming conventions went through multiple changes.
 (See Roman naming conventions.)
 The nomen, the name of the gens (tribe) inherited patrilineally, is thought to have already been in use by 650 BC.
 The nomen was to identify group kinship, while the praenomen (forename; plural praenomina) was used to distinguish individuals within the group.
 Female praenomina were less common, as women had reduced public influence, and were commonly known by the feminine form of the nomen alone.